We are taught by Mrs. Cullender and supported by Mrs. Everest.

 In Maths, we follow the National Curriculum programme of study.
 We know the importance of becoming ‘fluent’ in the fundamentals of Mathematics and have been working hard to recall and apply our knowledge to solve problems in Maths lessons and in other areas of the curriculum.
 We are also provided with opportunities to develop our reasoning skills and to solve real-life problems.
 We enjoy our practical Maths lessons as well as using the mathematical resources to help us consolidate and deepen our knowledge and understanding.

 In English, we follow the National Curriculum programme of study through a cross-curricular and creative approach using the Cornerstones curriculum.
-Each half term we use a key text (from the love to read selection) which helps us to engage with our learning and write creatively.
-So far we have studied a range of genres including: diary writing, instructions, informal letters, Kennings poetry, shape poetry, newspaper recounts, descriptive writing and stories with a dilemma.
-We even wrote a story about a magic potion with the author Alan Gibbons!
+Each half term we use a key text which helps us to engage with our learning and write creatively.
 We have opportunities to write at length and apply our writing skills across the curriculum.

 In addition to this, we have an English basic skills lesson in Year 4.
 This is focussed on the Age Related Expectations for grammar, handwriting and spelling.
 The basic skills are then applied in our independent writing in English and other areas of the curriculum.